Dih5/xpecgen/paper/paper.md

 # Summary

-xpecgen is a python package to calculate x-ray spectra generated in tungsten anodes.
+xpecgen is a python package to calculate x-ray spectra generated in tungsten anodes using the model of Hernández and Fernández (@hernandez:2016).
 It includes a Graphical User Interface and allows calculation of half-value-layers, norms, and attenuation.
 It can also export the calculations in XLSX and CSV formats.

 -![xpecgen GUI.](DemoPlot.png)